 What happens with kids?
 This is the toughest question of all.
 Obviously, children cannot stay with both parents; this means that you and your spouse have to share custody and visitation time for the children.
 Usually, the parties will have joint legal and physical custody.
 The parties with or without court assistance will develop a visitation schedule for the children.
 In a case of court assistance, numerous factors will be taken into consideration.
 Please see the “Custody” section of our website for further details.

 Can I make my spouse pay me before the divorce is final?
 And how much can I receive?
 Yes, you can ask the court to order temporary spousal or child support.
 However, the amount of the support depends on numerous factors that the court takes into consideration when awarding the support amount.
 Please see the “Support” section of our website for further details.

 Do I have to go to court to get a divorce?
 It depends on whether you and your spouse have an agreement.
 If you have Marital Settlement Agreement in place, then that agreement will be attached to a Final Judgment for Dissolution of Marriage.
 That means you do not have to go to court unless some special circumstances arise.
 However, if you and your spouse cannot agree on issues such as custody, property division, child/spousal support, etc., you will appear and present your arguments to the Judge.
 The Judge will make the final decision on the issues that are litigated.

 What happens after the divorce is finalized?
 You will receive the Final Judgment for the Dissolution of Marriage.
 Congratulations!
 You are eligible to marry again if you decide to do so.
 Most importantly it means that you can move on with your life, and put the divorce experience behind your back!
-Let our Divorce Attorney at the Family Advocacy Center, Inc. divorce education provide you competent understanding of the nuances that affects your family law case.
+Let our Divorce Attorneys at Maples Family Law divorce education provide you competent understanding of the nuances that affects your family law case.